useblocks/sphinx-safety/tools/sphinx-needs/features.rst

       .. req:: This requirement will get an ID automatically.
          :tags: auto_id

-   .. error:: ID generation failed
+   .. fault:: ID generation failed
       :id: ER_SN_ID_GENERATION_FAILED

       If the automatic ID generation fails, Sphinx-Needs will raise an error during the build process.

-   .. error:: ID already exists
+   .. fault:: ID already exists
       :id: ER_SN_ID_ALREADY_EXISTS

       If the generated ID already exists in the project, Sphinx-Needs will raise an error during the build process.

-   .. error:: ID format is invalid
+   .. fault:: ID format is invalid
       :id: ER_SN_ID_FORMAT_INVALID

       If the generated ID does not match the expected format, Sphinx-Needs will raise an error during the build process.

-   .. error:: ID length is invalid
+   .. fault:: ID length is invalid
       :id: ER_SN_ID_LENGTH_INVALID

       If the generated ID does not match the expected length, Sphinx-Needs will